-The Solid Waste Enterprise Fund is supported by revenues from several sources including charges to property and business owners for recycling, bulky trash collection, certain capital and other non-operating expenses associated with solid tipping fees and related disposal; waste assessments charged for the use of the Brown abandoned vehicle Road Landfill; recoveries; recoveries from property owners under the Clean Lot Ordinance and fees paid by property owners for commercial and residential refuse collection services.
+The Solid Waste Enterprise Fund is supported by revenues from several sources including charges to property and business owners for recycling, bulky trash collection, certain capital and other non-operating expenses associated with solid disposal; tipping fees and related waste assessments charged for the use of the Brown Road Landfill: abandoned Station recoveries; recoveries from property owners under the Clean Lot Ordinance and fees paid by property owners for commercial and residential refuse collection services.
 The fund is administered by DOE.